 What is the average cost of car insurance in the U.S.?

 The average cost of car insurance in the U.S. is $565 per year for minimum coverage and $1,674 for full coverage.
 New Hampshire drivers pay, on average, $389 annually for minimum coverage and $1,275 annually for full coverage, far less than the national average rates.

 When is proof of insurance required in New Hampshire?

-There are several instances where you must show proof of insurance (referred to as an SR-22) in New Hampshire, even with the lack of auto insurance requirements from the state.
-The circumstances are if you have been convicted of a DWI, leaving the scene of an accident, and two or more offenses of reckless driving, among others.
+There are several instances where you must show proof of insurance in New Hampshire, even with the lack of auto insurance requirements from the state.
+A proof of insurance form, known as an SR-22, may be required if you have been convicted of a DWI, left the scene of an accident or have had two or more offenses such as reckless driving.

 - $100,000 bodily injury liability per person